Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Experiments and Results

 \subsection{Image Denoising via Joint Oversampled Filter Banks}

-To evaluate the efficacy of the proposed two-channel joint time–vertex oversampled graph filter banks, we conduct experiments on both static images and dynamic videos.
-Within the joint time–vertex framework, an image or a sequence of frames is modeled as a graph, where pixels are treated as vertices and temporal evolution is captured along the time dimension.
+To evaluate the efficacy of the proposed two-channel joint time-vertex oversampled graph filter banks, we conduct experiments on both static images and dynamic videos.
+Within the joint time-vertex framework, an image or a sequence of frames is modeled as a graph, where pixels are treated as vertices and temporal evolution is captured along the time dimension.
 This allows simultaneous filtering across spatial and temporal domains.

 For static image denoising, two pairs of handwritten digit images are selected: \textit{0–6} and \textit{1–7}.
 Each pair serves as the endpoints of a joint sequence, and $T=101$ intermediate frames are generated by linear interpolation along the temporal axis, forming a data matrix.
 Each image is resized to $N \times N$ ($N=35$ in this study), with columns representing temporal frames and rows corresponding to graph vertices (pixels).
 Gaussian noise with standard deviation $\sigma=20$ is added to construct noisy image sequences.
 Both oversampled and critically sampled filter banks are applied for denoising, and the first and last frames are visualized for comparison.